Rare tornado tears into small town near Los Angeles

 She described a "huge cloud of debris" filled with trash, nails, and roof tiling that she said rammed into her car.

-Officials said the tornado touched down in Montebello just after 11:00 local time (18:00 GMT), damaging 17 total buildings, but 11 so severely that they have been deemed to dangerous to inhabit.
+Officials said the tornado touched down in Montebello just after 11:00 local time (18:00 GMT), damaging 17 total buildings, but 11 so severely that they have been deemed too dangerous to inhabit.

 After assessing the damage, the National Weather Service rated the tornado on the Enhanced Fujita Scale - a measure used to determine tornado power and impact - as an EF-1.
 The lowest rating is 0, the highest is 5.